fa8sanger/NanoSeq_Paper_Code/README.md

 Code for panels 3f and 3g has not been included because of dependencies with third-party data files and multiple, heavy, downstream data files.
 Links to third-party data are provided in FIGURE_3/Figure3.R.
 Instructions to generate the required NanoSeq data files are provided in BURDEN_IN_SPECIFIC_REGIONS.

 ### BURDEN_IN_SPECIFIC_REGIONS
 Code to estimate burden in specific genomic regions such as in each gene, in groups of genes or in heterochromatin regions.
-Instructions are provided in the shell script named burden_specific_regions_pipeline.sh
+Instructions are provided within the shell script named burden_specific_regions_pipeline.sh

 ### BARCODE_CLASHES
 Contains R code to estimate the impact of barcode clashes (chimeric read bundles) on burden estimates